DNS & Nameserver explained | Make the right Settings & avoid Problems

 - Then you enter the DNS entries in the name server.

-- With the DNS entries you specify, for example, which web server and mail server should be responsible for your domain.
+- The DNS entries specify, for example, which web server and mail server should be responsible for your domain.

 What are name servers?